 Welcome to the McInerney Lab Website

-The McInerney Research group at School of Life Sciences, University of Nottingham is an evolutionary biology group that is interested in answering fundamental questions about the evolution of life on the planet.
+The McInerney Research group at School of Life Sciences, University of Nottingham is a data-driven research group that uses high-performance computing approaches, innovative software and algorithm development, and large datasets in order to understand the recent and deep evolution of life on the planet.

 Our laboratory has four core values.

-- We expect the highest integrity and the strongest ethics from everybody in the research group and from everybody that we work with.
+- We expect the highest integrity and the most rigorous ethics from everybody in the research group and from everybody that we work with.

 - We are a diverse research group and we expect that everybody is treated with respect.